eegli/tinyparse/readme.md

 ```

 ### Required options

+In many scenarios, at least some user input is required.

 The factory may accept an optional array of required keys from the default configuration.
 If they are not provided in the user input, the promise is rejected.